As corporate networks grow in complexity and importance, proper network change and configuration management (NCCM)

-"In a large system, there can be thousands of devices changed a day," said Nudler, adding that without constant monitoring and management, the whole IT infrastructure
+"In a large system, there can be thousands of devices changed a day," said Nudler, adding that without constant monitoring and management, the whole IT infrastructure could tumble into instability.

 But it is not just automation that poses a problem: Human error, whether in unauthorized changes or simply undocumented upgrades, can wreak just as much havoc in a system.